nivzelber/entitify/README.md

 Sort entities by a specific field, and direction

-> The default field entities are sore by is `id`, and the default direction is `ASC`.
+> The default field entities are sorted by is `id`, and the default direction is ascending.
 > To change the defaults per entity, see [Options](#options)

 ##### Examples